Loic-lion/Loic-lion/README.md

 ### Hi there 👋 I'm Loïc Lion, a junior front-end developer at BeCode!

-- 🔭 I’m currently working on a [DAW project](https://github.com/Loic-lion/step-sequencer)
+- 🔭 I’m currently working on a [DAW project](https://github.com/Loic-lion/step-sequencer) with React.
 - 🌱 I’m currently learning Angular.
 - ⚡ I am a big fan of fantasy, science fiction, and Dub music.